Zicheng-KIT/SpeechTranslation/reports/report_for_first_task.md

 ## Challanges we stumbled upon
 - Running Notebook on cluster.
 - Finding a suitable dataset.
-  - Which critirias are decisive?
+  - What criteria are crucial?
   - Cleaning the dataset in order to make it usable for our purpose.

 ### Contributors